sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 ## 12 Life on a Desert Island

 Most of us have formed an unrealistic(不切实际的) picture of life on a <u>desert island</u>(荒岛).
-We sometimes imagine a desert island to be a sort of paradise(天堂) where the sun always shines.
+We sometimes imagine a desert island to be <u>a sort of</u> paradise(天堂) (where the sun always shines).
 Life there is simple and good.
 Ripe fruit falls from the trees and you never have to work.
-The other side of the picture is quite the opposite.
+The other side of the picture is <u>quite the opposite.</u>
 Life on a desert island is wretched(悲惨的).
 You either <u>starve(饥饿) to death</u> or live like Robinson Crusoe, waiting for a boat which never comes.
 Perhaps there is <u>an element(要素,元素) of truth</u> in both these pictures, but few of us have <u>had the opportunity to</u> find out.
-Two men who recently spent five days on a coral(珊瑚) island wished they had stayed there longer.
+Two men (who recently spent five days on a coral(珊瑚) island) wished they had stayed there longer.
 They were taking a badly damaged boat from the Virgin Islands to Miami to have it repaired.
 During the journey, their boat began to sink.
-They quickly loaded a small rubber dinghy(小艇) with food, matches, and cans of beer and rowed for a few miles across the Caribbean until they arrived at a tiny coral island.
+They quickly loaded a small rubber dinghy(小艇) with food, matches(火柴), and cans of beer and rowed for a few miles across the Caribbean until they arrived at a tiny coral island.
 There were hardly any trees on the island and there was no water, but this did not prove to be a problem.
 The men collected rainwater in the rubber dinghy.
 As they had brought <u>a spear gun</u>(捕鱼枪) with them, they had plenty to eat.
-They caught lobster(龙虾) and fish every day, and as one of them put it 'ate like kings'.
+They caught lobster(龙虾) and fish every day, and <u>as one of them put it</u> 'ate like kings'.
 When a passing tanker(油轮) rescued them five days later, both men <u>were genuinely(真诚地) sorry that</u> they had to leave.

 ### Expressions